 - Bowl 2015-11 formed, painted and signed “Nu m pa yo” by Nampeyo and dated 1906.

-These pre-1930 signed Nampeyo pots are extremely rare and unrecognized by the market.
+Pre-1930 signed Nampeyo pots are extremely rare and unrecognized by the market.